sxfrul/MuamalatGo/ai_models/eligibility_model/README.md

    - Trains a classification model using `train_data_synthetic.csv`
    - The model learns to identify the eligibility

-Simply click on the notebook file to view the full analysis, including preprocessing, training steps, and output generation.
+Simply click on the notebook file to view the full analysis, including preprocessing and training.

 ---